Royal Elthorne Light Infantry Militia: 5th (Reserve) Battalion

+14th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 5th (Reserve) Bn formed the 14th (Service) Bn on 25 October at Gravesend in the Thames & Medway Garrison.
+It was assigned to 93rd Brigade of 31st Division and began training for active service.
+By January 1915 it was at Halling, Kent.
+On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The battalion became 14th (Reserve) Bn and 93rd Bde became 5th Reserve Brigade.
+By May 1915 it was at Colchester in Essex where it trained drafts for the 11th, 12th, and 13th (Service) Bns of the Middlesex.
+In October 1915 it moved to Shoreham-by-Sea in Sussex.
+On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and 14th Middlesex became 24th Training Reserve Battalion.
+The training staff retained their Middlesex badges.
+On 24 November it was redesignated 24th Recruit Distribution Battalion, TR; the term 'recruit' was dropped on 25 June 1918.
+After the war the battalion was disbanded at Hastings on 21 May 1919.

 Postwar

 The SR resumed its old title of Militia in 1921 but like most militia units the 5th Middlesex remained in abeyance after World War I. By the outbreak of World War II in 1939, no officers remained listed for the 5th Bn.
 The Militia was formally disbanded in April 1953.

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 As a 'Royal' regiment the Elthorne LI wore blue facings on its scarlet coats.
 The regimental badge was a light infantry bugle-horn.
 From 1855 to 1881 the officers' waistbelt plate had a silver bugle-horn surmounted by the Royal cypher in gilt, contained within a circle bearing the title '5th Royal Elthorne Middlesex Militia' in gilt letters.
 The officers' and men's buttons had the Roman numeral V between the strings of a bugle-horn, contained within a crowned garter inscribed with the title, the whole superimposed on a silver cut star.
 The V' was later omitted, and may have been replaced by the initials 'R.E.M.'.

 In 1881 the battalion adopted the white facings and insignia of the new Middlesex Regiment.
 However, in 1902 the entire regiment adopted the lemon-yellow facings associated with the 77th Foot.